TheFrano/joycon2cpp/README.md

 This setting controls where gyro/accel data will be fed to.

 DS4 Raw: Feeds the data directly into the virtual DS4 controller using DS4 axis conventions.
-May not work in all cases (e.g. if the controller shows up as WGInput instead of SDL).

 DS4 Switch Emu: Same as DS4 Raw, but remaps gyro axes to match Switch controller conventions.
 Use this if motion controls feel wrong or inverted in your emulator.